Do I have herpes?

 Do not apply creams to the area before attending the clinic as the doctors may need to take a swab from a lesion and the products might interfere.

 A regular sexual health check-up does not include any test for herpes simplex, unless there are signs on the skin – for example, spot, blister, little cut, ulcer, etc.

 A positive result from the swab will confirm the diagnosis.

+Blood tests are not used to diagnose genital herpes.
 You may see blood tests for herpes advertised but these cannot be used to diagnose genital herpes.
 They check for antibodies but this does not identify the part of the body that might be affected – only a swab of a sore can do that.
 An asymptomatic facial cold sore infection will also cause the immune system to make antibodies.
 Antibody tests are not very reliable: one in three negative test results may be wrong; one in ten positive results may be incorrect.

 Urine tests should not be used to diagnose genital herpes.
 Beware, these may be offered inappropriately by private testing services.

 Your symptoms may not be caused by genital herpes.
 There are more than 24 other conditions that could be causing them.
 A research study found that 3% of genital ‘herpetic ulcers’ were in fact caused by herpes zoster virus, also known as shingles.

 Do I have to see my GP before I can go to a clinic?

 Will details of my diagnosis be sent to my GP?No. Your visit to the clinic is confidential.
 You don’t even have to use your real name.
 The clinic may ask for your doctor’s details but this is simply to allow internal charging within the NHS.